ChrisKneller/capital-market-roadmap/README.md

 <sup>1</sup> One can invest a small amount into a liquid, diversified product, rather than investing a large amount into one physical, illiquid product (e.g. a house.)

+A key point is that any time that a party engages in any type of capital market transaction, both the buyer and seller are altering the risk profile of their portfolio.

+> A capital market trade = an alteration of risk in a portfolio

 ## Securities Markets and Important Market Participants

 *24/5/2020*